Privacy Policy

 • Usage Data includes information about how you use our website and services.

 • Customer Data this is data that our customers input into the website for the purposes of HR management.
 There are various fields relating to specific aspects of each individual employee, and their relationship with our customer.
-Customer Data may include Special Categories of Data where that is necessary for the management of the employment relationship (see below).
+Depending on how the portal is configured, Customer Data may include:

 We also collect, use and share Aggregated Data such as statistical or demographic data.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website/portal feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice